Benjamin E. Baker, Jr.Principal | Personal Injury and Product Liability

 Ben was on the trial team that obtained a $3 million verdict against Toyota in Oklahoma City in 2013.
 The case was the first in the nation tried on the theory that Toyota’s throttle control software was defective and could cause unintended acceleration.
 The Oklahoma jury determined that punitive damages should also be awarded.
 Toyota settled the case before the punitive phase of the trial.

 Ben has been selected as a finalist for Public Justice’s 2014 Trial Lawyer of the Year, along with the other members of the trial team, for his work in the verdict against Toyota in Bookout, et al v.
 Toyota that was tried in Oklahoma City, Okla., in October 2013.
 This award is given by Public Justice to the lawyer or trial team making the most outstanding contribution to the public through precedent setting litigation in the last year.
-Ben has also been selected for inclusion in Super Lawyers in 2010, 2011, 2012, 2013 and 2014, published by Business Alabama magazine, and to Best Lawyers.
+Ben has also been selected for inclusion in Super Lawyers consistently from 2010-2016, published by Business Alabama magazine, and to Best Lawyers.

 Ben was raised in Ozark, Ala.
 He is married to the former Kimberly Strag of Philadelphia, PA, and they have one daughter and two sons.
 Ben is a past board member of the Paseo movement in Alabama, part of the Anglican 4th day movement.
 Ben and his wife are members of the Christchurch, an Anglican Parish in Montgomery.
 Ben is also a past board member of the Landmarks Foundation of Montgomery - a non-profit organization committed to preserving historic structures.
 Ben is Past President of the Board of Directors for The Least, a prison ministry, and still serves as a volunteer.